Springburn Winter Gardens

-The Springburn Winter Gardens is a large winter garden located at Springburn Park in the Springburn district of the Scottish city of Glasgow, constructed in 1900.
+The Springburn Winter Gardens is a former large winter garden located at Springburn Park in the Springburn district of the Scottish city of Glasgow, constructed in 1900.
 The building was damaged in a storm and fell out of use in 1983 but was saved from planned demolition on 22 March 1985, when the Scottish Office included the structure on the Statutory List of Buildings of Special Architectural or Historic Interest, at category A.

 History

 Springburn Park was opened by Glasgow Corporation in 1892 and laid out to a design by the City Engineer, A. B. McDonald.

 The local Reid family owned the nearby Hyde Park Locomotive Works and lived in a large mansion, Belmont House, located at the north side of the park.
-The family gifted a bandstand, built by the Saracen Foundry, to the park in 1893 and also donated £12,000 to build Springburn's Public Halls.
+The family gifted a bandstand, built by the Saracen Foundry, to the park in 1893 and also donated £12,000 to build Springburn Public Halls.
 The condition was that the Glasgow Corporation should pay for a winter garden in the park.
 Nevertheless, the family also made £10,000 available for the construction of the glasshouse by the company Simpson & Farmer of Partick between 1899 and 1900.
 The steel used came from the Temple Ironworks at Anniesland and Glengarnock Steelworks.

 Today the building is only preserved as a ruin.
 To prevent a planned demolition of the building by Glasgow District Council in 1985, the building was granted listed status by the Scottish Office two days before the planning committee was due to consider the demolition application.
 In 1990 the structure was placed on the Buildings at Risk Register for Scotland.
 Despite various proposals for restoration, no subsequent use has been found for decades.
 In 2014 the condition of the winter garden was classified as a ruin at critical risk.